ReguiguiMohamed/Building-Cooling-Load-Prediction-Challenge/building-cooling-prediction/reports/feature_importance.md

 | `feature_1`  | 0.25                 | 0.28                  | Description of feature 1 and its likely impact. |
 | `feature_2`  | 0.18                 | 0.22                  | Description of feature 2 and its likely impact. |
 | `feature_3`  | 0.15                 | 0.12                  | Description of feature 3 and its likely impact. |

+The consistency of scores across LightGBM and XGBoost indicates that the top features are robust predictors of cooling load.